Fine Art Choices

 These sizes are width by height because the majority of the images I offer are in landscape orientation.
 Why do these feel "backwards" from what you're used to?
 Image are commonly referred to in portrait orientation, which is height by width.
 So, if you are interested in any of my images that I offer in portrait orientation, you would simply "flip" these numbers (e.g. 8x12, 12x18, 16x24) to get your accurate measurements.

 Finally, frames add a beautiful finishing touch to almost any image.
 I am forever amazed at how images can be transformed with the simple addition of a frame.
 If you are choosing a traditional photographic print, you will need to frame it prior to hanging it on your wall.
-And while gallery wrap canvasses come ready to hang (the canvas is wrapped around a wood frame that is 1.5" deep so all you see is printed canvas), adding a frame gives it a more finished and sophisticated look.
-Online, I offer float frames for canvasses, but at the gallery, I also offer barn board backing for canvasses, which I absolutely love!
+And while gallery wrap canvasses and metal prints come ready to hang, adding a frame gives it a more finished and sophisticated look.
+Online, I offer float frames for canvasses and metal prints, but at the gallery, I also offer barn board backing for canvasses, which I absolutely love!

 Photographic Print Frames